patinthehat/new-php-project/README.md

 ---
 ### Usage ###
 ---

-  Make sure you `chmod +x new-php-project.php` first, otherwise commands must be prefixed with `php -f new-php-project.php`.
+  _Make sure you `chmod +x new-php-project.php` first, otherwise commands must be prefixed with `php -f new-php-project.php`._

+  _To make `new-php-project` easier to use, it's recommended to add the directory that `new-php-project` is located in to your `$PATH` environment variable._

   `$ new-php-project.php "project-name"`